ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Recommended reading for applications adopting an RTP-based approach also includes {{RFC7656}}.
 For increasing the robustness of the playback by implementing adaptive playout methods, refer to {{RFC4733}} and {{RFC6843}}.

+### Near-Realtime Latency

+Some internet applications that incorporate media streaming have specific interactivity or control-feedback requirements that drive much lower glass to glass media latency targets than one second.
+These include videoconferencing or voice calls, remote video game play, remote control of hardware platforms like drones, vehicles, or surgical robots, and many other envisioned or deployed interactive applications.

-Applications with further-specialized latency requirements are out of scope for this document.
+Applications with latency targets in these regimes are out of scope for this document.

 ## Low-Latency Live